Mike Bickle Is Forever Unfit For Ministry

 Later, Bickle claimed he’s the one who had the vision.
 No stability of soul.
 He shifted other stories around, also.
 Truth is a slippery thing for some storytellers.
 He is not a reliable informant.

-Now in his latest X post he claims the second heaven, where angels and demons operate, is attacking him again.
+Now in his latest X post he claims the second heaven is attacking him again.

 Is there a second-heaven attack?
 Probably, but not in the manner and not for the reason Bickle and his followers believe.

 I believe that God allows, in his judgment, lying spirits to infiltrate churches that are led by men who displease him (see 1 Kings 22 and 2 Chron.18; see 1 Tim.
-4:1), particularly the degraded Bickle.
+4:1), particularly men like the degraded Bickle.
 First Timothy 4:2 says those who listen to and speak from deceitful spirits have a seared conscience.
 Bickle seems to have a seared conscience.
 His reported constant grooming of seventeen+ young women over the years proves it.
 He’s still deceived in his staged comeback.
 The attack is ongoing, right now, with God’s permission.
+It’s his judgment on Bickle and the whole prophetic movement and history in Kansas City.

-Next, I don’t believe in the visions and words from Cain, Jones, and Alcala (and any other prophets) in the 1980s and into the 1990s as they relate to the alleged awesomeness of Kansas City Fellowship, Metro Vineyard or Forerunner Church.
-And I don’t believe the whole prophetic movement and self-serving prophetic history of KCF.
+Next, I don’t believe in the visions and words from Cain, Jones, and Alcala (and any other prophets) in the 1980s and into the 1990s and later, as they relate to the alleged awesomeness of Kansas City Fellowship, Metro Vineyard, or Forerunner Church.
+And I don’t believe the whole prophetic movement and self-serving prophetic history of those churches or the International House of Prayer in Kansas City (IHOPKC).
 Prophetic self-promotion of Bickle and his movement is entirely suspect.
 Prophetic history can be manipulated.

-There will be no “Charismatic Vatican” to lead a global movement.
-Instead, all churches have to work together to win the lost and teach the saved.
+There will be no “Charismatic Vatican” in Kansas City or anywhere else to lead a global movement.
+Instead, all churches have to work together to win the lost (unsaved) and teach and disciple the found (saved).

 By my observation, no legitimate man or woman of God has ever claimed so many heavenly visits, not even the famous missionaries of long ago, nor Paul the apostle himself.
-All these numerous (alleged) heavenly visits and angelic revelations are red flags.
+All these numerous (alleged) heavenly visits and angelic revelations by or for Bickle are red flags.

 And for the record, I believe angels (messengers) can visit people in dreams or visions or in person.
 And sometimes God may allow a visit to heaven or hell (think of the NDEs).
 But not when numerous trips and visitations promote a leader of a polluted movement and turn him into an elite superstar.